HL7/davinci-deqm/input/includes/data-model-standards-landscape.md

 use of existing profiles at the lowest level of the stack, only defining a new profile if absolutely necessary to express a requirement for a particular use case that cannot be represented by an existing one.
-2.  **Share profiles across measures.** There should not be profiles specific to any particular measure.
-Instead, QI Core provides a layer for the expression of quality improvement requirements across measures and decision support artifacts.
+2.  **Share profiles across measures.** There should not be profiles specific to any distinct measure.
+Instead, quality improvement requirements that are common across measures and decision support artifacts should be represented using shared profiles and constraints to maximize reuse and interoperability.
 3.  **No terminology-narrowing-only profiles.** Profiles should not be used to specify only terminology narrowing constraints.
 The FHIR Clinical Reasoning module and CQL enable the representation of data requirements for quality measures and decision support artifacts.
-4.  **Promote data-related profiles.** When it becomes necessary to define a data-related profile at the measurement-specific level (in DEQM or HEDIS for example), steps should be taken to promote that profile to the broadest consensus group possible.
+4.  **Promote use case related profiles.** When it becomes necessary to define a profile at the use case level, steps should be taken to promote that profile to the broadest consensus group possible.